dasarasua/Oppli/README.md

-# Opply
+# Oppli

-Opply is a **local-first career and entrepreneurship manager** — built to help you organize your job hunt, grow your network, and develop your own ideas.
+Oppli is a **local-first career and entrepreneurship manager** — built to help you organize your job hunt, grow your network, and develop your own ideas.
 Everything runs in your browser with **no server and no sign-up** — your data stays private.

 🛠️ Opply is **built by a Product Manager** with hands-on experience in job hunting, networking, and launching entrepreneurial projects — designed to solve real challenges professionals face.